 The Surface Book has attracted a lot of attention in the Digital Trends office.
 People ask about the hinge, and the display, and then the price.
 They’re always shocked to learn that it starts at $1,500, and I can’t understand why.

-We had the opportunity to test the base model along with this more powerful Core i7, and we found it’s also a miniature powerhouse.
-The Core i5 processor in that system was still faster than the chip in the MacBook Pro 13, and the SSD inside was actually quicker (the i5 came with a Toshiba drive, the i7 with a Samsung.)
-On the whole, the base $1,500 Surface Book is a good deal, and its detachable screen gives it a unique edge.
+We had the opportunity to test the base model along with this more powerful Core i7, and we found it’s a miniature powerhouse.
+Both models boasted faster CPU and SSD speeds than the $1,500 MacBook too.
+On the whole, the base Surface Book is a good deal, and its detachable screen gives it a unique edge.

 Update 10/29/15 by Brad Bourque: Updated to reflect the fact that the docking connector can be used to charge the Surface Book in tablet mode.